Universal inversion formulas for recovering a function from spherical means

 With the outgoing fundamental solution of the wave equation, the solution of the initial value problem \req{wave} can be written as

-Note that throughout this paper integrals like the one on the right hand side in~\req{sol-green} will always be understood in the week sense.
-Hence, the identity \req{sol-green} actually means, that we have
+Throughout this paper integrals like the one on the right hand side in~\req{sol-green} will always be understood in the weak sense (for any fixed $t$).
+Hence, identity \req{sol-green} actually means, that